amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

     </ParameterList>
   </ParameterList>

-In this example the molar density of liquid is evaluated using an EOS evaluator.
+In this example the molar density of liquid is evaluated using the *eos* evaluator.
-The field name in the dependency tree is `"molar_density_liquid`".
+The secondary field name is *molar_density_liquid*.
-The secondary field that is evaluated simultaneously is `"mass_density_liquid`".
+It is evaluated simultaneously with the secondary field *mass_density_liquid*.
-The EOS evaluator knows that these fields depend on `"temperature`" and `"pressure`";
-hence, this information is not provided in the input list.
+The internal *eos* evaluator knows that these fields depend on fields *temperature* and *pressure*; hence, this information is not provided in the input list.
-The EOS requires one-parameter list to select the proper model for evaluation.
+The *eos* evaluator requires one-parameter list to select the proper model for evaluation.

 .. code-block:: xml